 Figure 7.
-The short circuit current I{sc} vs. open circuit voltage U{oc} of the cell.
+The short circuit current $I{sc}$ vs open circuit voltage $U{oc}$ of the cell.

-3. it is accessible across the entire Internet network, without any principal geographical limitations.
+4 Discussion and conclusions

+Recently, we have used the remote experiment in a set of physics experiments and tested it on students, who accepted the experiment with considerable interest.
+So, it is possible to summarize the main experience of the remote experiment: it is interactive (the students can influence the adjustment of the principal parameters of the experiment), it is exerted in real time (the experiment is running on line with image presentation available) and it is accessible across the entire Internet network, without any principal geographical limitations.
 The main advantage of our server-client approach used here is that it is based exclusively on the Java environment provided by the server, information is forwarded using web services and uses common web browser and active Java environment on the client side.

 The team was encouraged by the previous results to undertake an experiment in more demanding area of Materials Science.
 The basic difference rested in the fact we intended to devise a scientific experiment with precise and reproducible data on a microphysical solid-state object.
 This paper presents the result of our activities using an example of a remote experiment for Materials Science education, exemplified on solid-state photovoltaic cell characterization.
-The remote experiment described brings information on the main functions and parameters of the transformation radiant vs. electrical energy, enabling experimenters to determine basic quantities like the short-circuit current of the cell, its open circuit voltage and the fill factor, reverse current, ideality factor, internal resistance for the optimum power transmission.
-Additionally, it is possible to determine the elements of the equivalent electrical circuit and their light intensity and temperature dependence.
-Also, the simulation of the PV cell characteristics using the theory and subsequent comparison with the measured data is feasible.
+The presented remote experiment brings information on the main functions and parameters of the transformation - radiant vs. electrical energy, enabling experimenters to determine basic quantities like the short-circuit current of the cell, its open circuit voltage and the fill factor, reverse current, ideality factor, internal resistance for the optimum power transmission.
+Also, principally, it is possible to determine the elements of the simulation of the PV cell characteristics using the theory and subsequent comparison with the measured data is feasible.

 The experiment is suitable for lectures, laboratory exercises and self-study activities.
 The remote experiment of a solid-state photovoltaic cell characterization was used as qualitative introductory experiment in lecture course on electronic solid-state devices, where the efficiency of the solar cell was the topic.
-The lecture was for 2nd year students, studying physics as future teachers of physics.
+The lecture was for $2^{nd}$ year students, studying physics as future teachers of physics.

-In the laboratory exercise the students used the remote experiment of solid-state photovoltaic cell characterization and examined in detail the main characteristics of the solar cell, using the detailed instructions and the remote experiment on the web site15 and then presented the results in the standard laboratory report.
-Also, for the majority of time, we used the instructor at the place of the experiment who was connected with the students by voice and camera for instructions and help.
+In the laboratory exercise the students used the remote experiment of solid-state photovoltaic cell characterization and examined in detail the main characteristics of the solar cell, using the detailed instructions and the remote experiment on the web site and then presented the results in the standard laboratory report.
+Also, for the majority of time, we used the instructor at the place of the experiment who was connected with the students by the voice and camera service for instructions and help.
 The instructions included a questionnaire with the questions concerning the technique itself, the quality of the accompanying text, the instructor's role both in - house and at the place of the remote experiment.

 The general appraisal of the remote experiment by the students was very positive.
-They appreciated especially the development of a new technique, the possibility to measure and obtain the data at the most suitable time for them and the skills learned in ICT (informationcommunication technology).
+They appreciated especially the development of a new technique, the possibility to measure and obtain the data at the most suitable time for them and the obtained skills in ICT (information-communication technology).

 The remote experiment solid-state photovoltaic cell characterization was also used in examinations.
 The students were asked theoretical questions aiming at function, optimisation and exploitation of solar cells and were encouraged to use the on line experiment and data to explain the theoretical concepts in PV conversion.
-This approach was appreciated by the students, as they were not forced to memorize the formulas, but were encouraged to apply the theory in a constructive and problem solving way.
+These approaches were appreciated by the students, as they were not forced to memorize the formulas, but were encouraged to apply the theory in a constructive and problem solving way.